nick-barth/nick-barth-braingineers/README.md

 npm run serve
 ```

-All temperatures are measured in Farenheit, to highten the feeling of our cultural differences.
+All temperatures are measured in Farenheit, good luck deciding if jij draagt en jas.

 Thanks for the fun challenge!
 Why this weather API is returning class cased json i will never know, but other than that, it works!